 Drive Bedourie to Boulia approx. 191kms / 2hrs

 Stop for spectacular views and a picnic lunch at Vaughan Johnson Lookout before arriving into Boulia.
 A popular attraction in Boulia is the Min Min Encounter, a unique 45-minute theatrical experience incorporating animatronics, fibre optics and loads of other high-tech wizardry.
-The Encounter is a tribute to the long honoured art of the bush yarn, all based around the famed Min Min Light phenomenon.
-Also within the facility is an inviting café, servicing quality food and beverages, a Visitor Information Centre and a retail souvenir shop.
+The Encounter is a tribute to the long honoured art of the bush yarn, all based on the famed Min Min Light phenomenon.
+Within the facility is an inviting café serving quality food and beverages, a Visitor Information Centre and a retail souvenir shop.

 Call into the well-preserved historical Stonehouse Museum, one of the first homes built in Western Queensland.
 Storekeeper James Edward Jones built the house in 1888 and it is now one of Boulia’s most treasured tourist attractions.
 In the grounds of the Stonehouse Museum is the Marine Reptile Fossil exhibit, evidence of Boulia once being part of an Inland Sea over 100 million years ago.
 See the last recognised Corroboree tree of the Pitta Pitta tribe - a rare and ancient Waddi Tree which occurs naturally in only three locations on the fringes of the Simpson Desert: South of Boulia, north of Birdsville and south-east of Alice Springs.
 Just a short drive out of town on the Boulia to Selwyn road is the Barracks Waterhole, site of the Police Barracks (1874-1884).
 The waterhole is an ideal spot for a picnic, fishing, bird watching or simply enjoying the peace and tranquility.

 Overnight - Desert Sands Motel, Australian Hotel or Boulia Caravan Park.